 - Implement email security measures to filter spam and suspicious attachments.

-- Secure development practices during the entire software development lifecycle.
+- Secure development practices are applied throughout the entire software development lifecycle.

 - Use intrusion detection systems (IDS) to monitor and control incoming and ongoing traffic.